ShawyYum/N-Fork-Heap/README.md

 # N-Fork-Heap
-Only Vector and Deque constructed N-fork MaxHeap or MinHeap
+N-fork MaxHeap or MinHeap with C++